curlew/bthief/README.md

 ## Overview

 bthief is a web browser credential harvester for Windows, written in C++.
-It supports Chrome, Chrome Beta, Chrome Canary, Chromium, Microsoft Edge, and Firefox.
+It supports Chrome, Chromium, Opera, Microsoft Edge, and Firefox.

 ## Building
 **Requirements**: Visual C++ Build Tools and CMake must be installed.